-Enigma essentially implements a polyalphabetic substitution cipher (Section 2.4), consisting of a number of rotating units that jumble up the alphabet.
+Enigma essentially implements a polyal phabetic substitution cipher (Section 2.4), consisting of a number of rotating units that jumble up the alphabet.
 The first component is the so called plugboard (steckerbrett in German).
-In the original Enigma, the plugboard provided a means of interchanging 6-pairs or letters.
-For instance, the plugboard could be set-up so that pressing the B key would actually engage the Q key, etc. We will slightly generalize and allow any number of pairings, as we are not limited by the availability of cables or actual space to put them in a box!
+In the original Enigma, the plugboard provided a means of interchanging 6 pairs of letters.
+For instance, the plugboard could be set-up so that pressing the B key would actually engage the $\mathbb Q$ key, etc. We will slightly generalize and allow any number of pairings, as we are not limited by the availability of cables or actual space to put them in a box!
 Viewed in this sense, the plugboard is merely a permutation of the alphabet.
-In Cryptol, we can represent the plugboard combination by a string of 26 characters, corresponding to the pairings for each letter in the alphabet from A to Z:
+In Cryptol, we can represent the plugboard combination by a string of 26 characters, corresponding to the pairings for each letter in the alphabet from $\mathbb A$ to $\mathbb Z$ :